Amnesia Brewing832 N. Beech St. Portland, OR 97227

-A brewpub where you're practically sittin' in the mash, in an old converted warehouse with high ceilings and garage doors open to the air (seasonally, that is).
+A brewpub where you're practically sittin' in the mash, situated in an old converted warehouse with high ceilings and garage doors that open to the seasoanal air.
 Great housemade beers.
-Friendly and mellow staff.
-Laid back atmosphere - has a european feel to it.
+Friendly and mellow staff, laidback atmosphere—has a European feel to it.

 On "hip" Mississippi Street, so the crowd is slightly yuppie, but barhopping is a breeze.
 Patio is very dog friendly!
 Great (and cheap!) sausage-heavy menu cooked outside in the beer garden on the grill, served until close.

 Pints from $3.50, regularly.
 Open 4-11pm Mon, noon-midnight Tues-Sun (often open later Fri/Sat).

 |Monday||$3.25 pints, $12 pitchers 4-6pm|

 |Tuesday||$3.25 pints, $12 pitchers 4-6pm|

 |Saturday||Alas, no happy hour today.|

 |Sunday||Alas, no happy hour today.|